viclotana/Grants-Program/applications/Accred.md

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- We applieed for a Harmony Grant
+- We applied for a Harmony Grant